 There are a wide variety of mounts and holders that are portable.
 Many are poorly constructed of inexpensive plastic and fragile cradles that can spring open on a vibrating motorcycle.
 Be cautious to select a mount that will stay put and keep your phone safe.
 Here’s a few recommendations for easily portable motorcycle phone mounts based on our more rigid selection criteria.

-The RAM Tough-Claw Base with X-Grip Holder for Large Phones is probably my favorite mount in this category of easily portable motorcycle phone mounts.
-It is the mount in the photo that accompanies this article.
+The RAM Tough-Claw Base with X-Grip Holder for Large Phones is in use in the photo that accompanies this article.
 It’s extremely well made with most of the components being made of metal.
 This is the mount that would be recommended if you don’t have a lot of handlebar space.
 The included 6-inch arm lifts your phone off the handlebar and you only need to factor in the width of the claw which is 1.18 inches.
 The claw itself opens to fit handlebars up to 1.5 inches in diameter.

 The RAM Tough-Claw Mount with Universal X-Grip Phone Cradle is a smaller and shorter version of the prior mount.
 It includes the same Tough-Claw base that opens to 1.5 inches.
 The included X-Grip holder doesn’t open quite as wide as the other mount.
 This one accommodates phones up to 3.25 inches.
 That’s large enough for most phones but not quite large enough to fit the largest phones when using a case or skin.
 This mount isn’t quite flush on the handlebar, but it does lack the 6 inch arm from the other mount.
 This is a ball and socket design so your phone can rotate into landscape or portrait.
 This also comes with a safety tether.
 The manufacturer offers a lifetime warranty on this mount.